helm-charts

 # Do NOT leave secretName in your configuration if you haven't created the secret.

-# secretName: currents-minio-user
+# secretName: currents-rustfs-user

-# secretIdKey: CONSOLE_ACCESS_KEY
+# secretIdKey: RUSTFS_ACCESS_KEY

-# secretAccessKey: CONSOLE_SECRET_KEY
+# secretAccessKey: RUSTFS_SECRET_KEY

 # endpoint: https://storage.eks.example.com

-# internalEndpoint: https://minio
+# internalEndpoint: http://rustfs

 # bucket: currents